Mittans/strudel_reactor/README.md

  ![graph](src/images/D3Graph.png)
 ---

-### 10. Alert Messages
+### 11. Alert Messages
 To prevent errors and guide your workflow, the project displays alert messages when necessary.
 Here are some cases:
-  1. attempting to play a song with an empty text area triggers a notification.
+  1. Attempting to play a song with an empty text area triggers a notification.
   ![alert messages](src/images/alerts(empty&playing).png)

   2. Duplicate arpeggiators or selecting effects/instruments without proper text also generate alerts.